 After you hit the navigate button you’ll see a map of the location.
-The blue dot is your current location and the green dot is the approximate location of the geocache.
+The dot is your current location and the green map marker / teardrop is the approximate location of the cache.

-As you navigate your way towards the green dot, the blue dot will approach the green dot (all in real time).
-If you’re going the wrong way you’ll notice that your blue dot is getting farther away (or perhaps going to the side of the green dot).
+As you navigate your way towards the cache, the dot will approach the cache marker (all in real time).
+If you’re going the wrong way you’ll notice that your dot is getting farther away (or perhaps going to the side of the cache marker).

 Caches will not be buried but may be on the ground, in trees, attached to metal items with magnets, be attached with cords, etc. Keep your eyes open and look all around, up and down.

 If you are completely stumped and can’t seem to find your cache, come back to your phone and click on “Hint”.
 Keep in mind that the hint section does contain some pretty detailed info so don’t use this until you need it.

 You can also look at “Photos” to see what other people have left you as a clue but, again, these might contain spoilers so be aware.